Korean War Legacy Project

 Arriving in Korea

-John Jefferies recalls landing in Pusan, South Korea, in 1953 and the reality of war sinking in as he disembarked.
-He recalls being assigned to a Medical Clearing Company and describes his role while there.
+John Jefferies remembers arriving in Pusan, South Korea, in 1953, and how the reality of war hit him as he disembarked.
+He was assigned to a Medical Clearing Company and describes his responsibilities during his time there.
 He shares that he worked in a POW camp where North Korean soldiers were detained.

 Share YouTube: